floyd-io/floyd-scala/README.md

         > re-stop

-8. Learn more at http://github.com/floyd-io/ and in http://www.spray.io/
+8. Learn more at http://github.com/floyd-io/ , in http://www.spray.io/ and in http://akka.io/

 9. Start hacking on src/main/scala/io/floyd/FloydServiceActor.scala